netlify/build/packages/config/docs/file_paths.md

 This is also used to resolve any file paths inside `netlify.toml` or the UI build settings, except for the `base` configuration property (which is relative to the repository root instead).

-We sometimes refer to this as the "base directory" or the "Site root" instead.
+We sometimes refer to this as the "base directory" or the "site root" instead.

 Its value is (from highest to lowest priority):

 - The `base` property specified in `netlify.toml` or UI build settings.
 This is useful when targetting specific directories inside a monorepo.
-- In the Netlify CLI: if a project has multiple Netlify Sites, the user can step into it inside a terminal (using `cd` for example).
+- In the Netlify CLI: if a project has multiple Netlify sites, the user can change directories to this build directory inside the terminal (using `cd` for example).
 The closest parent with a `netlify.toml` or `.netlify` will be used.
 - The repository root.

 ## Configuration path